-4.2.
 Enhanced Fluid Mobility Through Acoustic Effects

 Ultrasonic waves significantly enhance fluid mobility by inducing acoustic streaming and microstreaming.
 Acoustic streaming refers to the steady fluid motion generated by the propagation of ultrasonic waves through the reservoir.
 This motion reduces resistance to flow, clears pore blockages, and improves the sweep efficiency of displacing fluids.
-It also aids in the redistribution of reservoir fluids, ensuring a more uniform displacement of hydrocarbons.
+It also aids in redistributing reservoir fluids, ensuring a more uniform displacement of hydrocarbons.